MicrocosmFoods/bac-mining/README.md

 ## Check input genomes

 Several steps in this workflow require scaffolds to be unique across all MAGs, or else those steps will fail.
-To check for duplicate scaffolds across MAGs and fix these by making them unique, a helper script is provided in the `script` directory.
+To check for duplicate scaffolds across MAGs and fix these by making them unique, a helper script is provided in the `scripts` directory.
 You can run it with:

 ```
 python scripts/check-mag-scaffolds.py \\